We’ve had the privilege of making history

 2016 The Global Food Security Act

-On July 7, 2016, Congress passed a final version of the Global Food Security Act – a bill that provides tools and resources to small-scale farmers, helps to empower women and provide opportunity, and implements nutrition programs for children under 5.
-This bill will build off existing efforts of the United States’ successful Feed the Future program.
-Thousands of World Vision advocates reached out to members of Congress through email, Twitter, and by phone to contribute to the successful passage of this bill.
-This legislation moves the global community one step closer to zero hunger by 2030.
+In 2016, Congress passed a final version of the Global Food Security Act – a bill that provides tools and resources to small-scale farmers, helps to empower women and provide opportunity, and implements nutrition programs for children under 5.
+Thousands of World Vision advocates reached out to members of Congress to ask for the successful passage of this bill, which moves the global community one step closer to zero hunger by 2030.

 2015 The Girls Count Act

-Advocates’ perseverance over a year and a half finally paid off when the Girls Count Act was signed into law on June 12, 2015!
+Advocates’ perseverance over a year and a half finally paid off when the Girls Count Act was signed into law in 2015!
 The law makes it U.S. policy to work with other countries to ensure children are registered at birth, even in developing countries where girls are systematically under-counted.

 2015 Restored funding for projects to fight child labor

-In 2015, Congress proposed 100 percent cuts to programs that have fought child labor since 1995 under the International Labor Affairs Bureau (ILAB).
+In 2015, Congress proposed 100% cuts to programs that have fought child labor since 1995 under the International Labor Affairs Bureau (ILAB).
+In 2015 — as they do each year — advocates spoke out against these cuts.
 ILAB has successfully worked with partners to remove more than 1.8 million children from dangerous and degrading jobs through educational and vocational programs.

 2014 The Water for the World Act

-After nearly 18 months of continuous advocacy by World Vision supporters, the Water for the World Act was signed into law on December 19, 2014.
-This law assures U.S. funds for water, sanitation, and hygiene go to the countries most in need for the greatest impact — over where the U.S. may have political interests.
+After nearly 18 months of continuous advocacy by World Vision supporters, the Water for the World Act was signed into law in December 2014.
+This law assures U.S. funds for water, sanitation, and hygiene go to the countries most in need for the greatest impact — instead of wherever the U.S. may have political interests.

 2008 The Child Soldier Protection Act